persalys/persalys/python/doc/examples/examples.rst

 7-1 Design of experiments
 '''''''''''''''''''''''''

-Create a design of experiment by choosing **New design of experiments** in the context menu of the **Designs of experiments** item.
+Create a design of experiments by choosing **New design of experiments** in the context menu of the **Designs of experiments** item.

 .. image:: DOE_proba_wizard.png